-There may be circumstances where Directors have a conflict of interest investment vehicles (including vehicles that may have investment strategies similar to the Issuer's) which may also be purchased or sold by the Issuer, subject at all times to the provisions governing such conflicts of interest both in law and in the by-laws of the Issuer (the "By-Laws").
+There may be circumstances in which a Director has, directly or indirectly, a material interest in a transaction being considered by the Issuer or a conflict of interest with the Issuer.
+Any of the Directors and/or any person connected with them may from time to time act as director, investor or be otherwise involved in other investment vehicles (including vehicles that may have investment strategies similar to the Issuer's) which may also be purchased or sold by the Issuer, subject at all times to the provisions governing such conflicts of interest both in law and in the by-laws of the Issuer (the "By-Laws").
 Mr. Miguel Pereda, who is a Director of the Issuer, is also a director of the Investment Manager and a member of the Management Team.
 Although procedures have been put in place to manage conflicts of interest, it is possible that any of the Directors and/or their connected persons may have potential conflicts of interest with the Issuer.